-In a radically different approach to current psychometric evaluation techniques, The Cambridge Code provides an online tool examining aspects of the subconscious that is often under-represented when it comes to understanding both an individual’s well being and an individual’s characteristics, strengths and insights.
+In a radically different approach to current evaluation techniques, The Cambridge Code provides an online tool examining aspects of the subconscious that are often under-represented when it comes to understanding both an individual’s well being and an individual’s characteristics, strengths and insights.

 “The ability to be able to spot the people risk factors is invaluable for our governance moving forwards”